jeremygustine/logging-demos/README.md

 http://www.vogella.com/tutorials/Logging/article.html

-#### <a name="jcl"></a> Jakara Commons Logging aka Apache Commons Logging aka JCL aka ACL
+#### <a name="jcl"></a> Jakarta Commons Logging aka Apache Commons Logging aka JCL aka ACL

 Now that Java developers are using both Log4j and JUL, application developers must configure two different logging implementations.
 Commons Logging was developed to help mitigate this situation.
 JCL is a logging facade much like SLF4j.
 It was recommended to be used by library authors who desired logging without tying consumers of the library down to a particular logging implementation (http://radio-weblogs.com/0122027/2003/08/15.html).
 JCL relies on classloading trickery to discover the logging framework that is being used at runtime.
-Unfortunately, this led to unexpected behavior, hard to debug classloading problems, and even memory leaks (https://articles.qos.ch/thinkAgain.html).
+Unfortunately, this led to unexpected behavior, hard to debug classloading problems, and even memory leaks (http://articles.qos.ch/thinkAgain.html).
 JCL is no longer recommended to use.

 Additional great information about JCL in the accepted answer here: